mikekap/gcl/README.md

     inc(1)

 Function application also looks the same as in Python.
-There's currently no way to define functions in GCL, but you can invoke functions passed in from the external environment.

     inc 1